akeneo/pim-helpcenter/content/md/assets/full-automatic-pam-migration.md

 Run `./bin/migrate.php <family-code> <path-to-ee-installation>` with the family-code you chose/want for the new asset family

-This command will:
+This command will automatically:
 1. Export the PAM assets in CSV into a temporary folder
 1. Create dedicated API credentials
 1. Migrate the assets data:
-    - Create a new asset family with the code family-code
+    - Create a new asset family with the code `family-code`
     - Export the PAM assets with all their data (properties, reference and variation files) in CSV files
     - Merge the exported Akeneo PAM CSV files in one single file
     - Import the merged file into Akeneo PIM in the new asset format
-1. Migrate the former Akeneo PAM product attributes into new Asset product attributes and linked them to the new asset family with the code family-code
+1. Migrate the former Akeneo PAM product attributes into new Asset product attributes and link them to the new newly created asset family

 ## _Step 3_ | Check and test the assets migration
 Yeah, well done, your assets are successfully migrated to the new Asset Manager!

-But we strongly recommend you to make some checks and tests to verify that everything is ok and discover more our new Asset Manager.
+But we strongly recommend you to make some checks and tests to verify that everything is ok.
+You can also take some time to deep dive into our brand new Asset Manager.
+(Link to the user doc ?)

 ### To view all your assets
 1. Go to the `Assets` menu